Part of the Carnegie Libraries: Civic Pride in a Lost America web site.

 Moderne building featured on chrome giveaway postcard.

 It was built in 1918, but didn't get electricity until 1926.
-The building was modified with a three storey wing in 1993.
+The building was modified with a three storey wing in 1993, and renovated in 2008.

 Named for the state senator, William M., who donated land for the 1901 building, which is